ranchimall/hasher/README.md

-# APIs for testing content intigrity
+# APIs for testing content integrity